GeoMOER/moer-mpg-data-analysis/docs/units/_unit02/unit02-01_first_things_second.md

 ## Learning objectives
 At the end of this unit you should be able to
-* tell the difference between data sets, data types and data structures
+* tell the difference between data sets, data types and data structures,
-* use logical and Boolean operators to make decisions
+* use logical and boolean operators to make decisions,
-* use loops for repeated tasks
+* use loops for repeated tasks,
+* consider some basic code styling rules in your scripts.

 ## Control structures
 Control structures are used to make decisions during runtime, i.e. while the code is executed.
 Such decisions can be